cuzfrog/WebDriverServ/README.md

     }
     ```

-    WordCountForJupiter.scala: (Aa script that is sent to be executed on server.
+    WordCountForJupiter.scala: (A script that is sent to be executed on server.
 See below.)
     ```scala
     (html: String) => {
       val Jupiter ="""\bjupiter\b""".r